 Finance and Management

-The total cost of the purchase of land, the building and fitting out of the guest house and a reserve to cover any possible deficit in the early years is being financed by loans, donations and upfront ‘timeshare’ commitments.
+The total cost of the purchase of land, the building and fitting out of the guest house and a reserve to cover any possible deficit in the early years has been financed by loans, donations and upfront ‘timeshare’ commitments.

-The guesthouse is owned by the ACCORD charity.
-It will be managed by a related charity Blue Mountain Common Initiative Foundation.
+PLENTI House is an independent social enterprise, owned by the ACCORD charity.
 The surplus from the guest house will be directed towards charitable projects in the Adivasi community.
 This is expected to be in the region of £10,000 annually.
-Employment will also benefit the community, as tribal people will be employed in the guest house.
+Employment will also benefit the community, as tribal people are employed in the guest house.

-Both the management of the building project and the management of the guest house once it is open will be under the direction of Ankur Dhawan, founder and manager of the Ecoscape eco-tourism business, which is also part of the Blue Mountain Common Initiative.
-Ankur has a wealth of international business experience as a management consultant and has been the driving force behind the realisation of the PLENTI project and is its anchor.
+The management of PLENTI House is under the direction of Ankur Dhawan, founder of the Blue Mountain Common Initiative.
+Ankur has a wealth of international business experience as a management consultant, has been the driving force behind the creation of PLENTI House and is the anchor of the PLENTI Project.